Ahmed-ALU/DBMS_Assignment01/README.md

 # DBMS_Assignment01
-This repository contains the codes and the designs for the second assignment for the course "Database Systems" in my year two at The African Leadership University n Rwanda.
+This repository contains the codes and the designs for the first assignment for the course "Database Systems" in my year two at The African Leadership University n Rwanda.
 The assignment was individual work.

 ### Assignment Prompt: